-Side Note: If you need a pure eCommerce website, and is serious about making it a successful one, I can wholeheartedly recommend Shopify.
-It has the most mature ecosystem for eCommerce entrepreneurs to succeed and will make your journey much much easier.
+Side Note: If you need a pure eCommerce website and is serious about making it a successful one, I can wholeheartedly recommend Shopify.
+It has the most mature ecosystem for eCommerce entrepreneurs to succeed and will make your journey much easier.

-That said, let's take a look at Wix, Weebly, SquareSpace and Wordpress and compare which one is the best suited for you.
+That said, let's take a look at Wix, Weebly, Squarespace, and Wordpress and compare which is best suited for you.

-With Wordpress you have a lot of control on your website.
-You can optimize your website to be really fast, have great SEO performance, and scale for hundreds of thousands (even million) visitors.
+With Wordpress, you have a lot of control on your website.
+You can optimize your website to be really fast, have great SEO performance, and scale for hundreds of thousands (even millions) of visitors.

-The downside is that you need to manage a number of things that's usually handled by website builders.
+The downside is that you need to manage a number of things that are usually handled by website builders.
 If that's ok with you, you can have a pretty sweet website at a fraction of the cost.